What is Organizing Materials in Childhood?

 That is, if your child is generally ‘tuned out,’ in his or her own world, and seems to be avoiding school or other activities, help may be needed.
 It may be that your child requires some support to be more organized or that therapy is required.

-Professional Resources for in Childhood
+Professional Resources for Lack of Organization

 If your child is struggling with this symptom to the point that it is getting in the way of his learning, relationships, or happiness, the following professionals could help; they may offer diagnosis, treatment, or both.